 This bacterium has been associated with mood symptoms like depression, anxiety, and irritability, and has also been linked to neurological conditions like Alzheimer’s and Parkinson’s due to the secretion of neurotoxin LPS (lipopolysaccharide).

-There is also a connection between H. pylori and infertility, as it influences nutrient status, hormone production, and could even prompt immune reactions against spermatozoa, impacting both male and female reproductive health.
+There is also a connection between H. pylori and infertility, as it influences nutrient status and hormone production, and could even prompt immune reactions against spermatozoa, impacting both male and female reproductive health.

 Early detection and intervention are vital in managing H. pylori infections.